 In Tampa, FL, you do not need to be driving your truck to be charged with a DUI.
 You simply have to be in physical control of a vehicle.
 This means that you had the capability to use the truck, such as if you were sat behind the wheel and had the keys available to you.
 The truck itself does not need to be moving.

 If you or a loved one are suspected of a DUI in a stationary vehicle, you should take this as seriously as if you were actually driving.
-Contact an experienced accident lawyer attorney in Florida, as soon as you can.
+Contact an experienced Tampa truck accident lawyer in Florida, as soon as you can.

 What to Do at The Scene of a Truck Accident in Tampa Bay